Arrow-air/template-rust-lib/docs/conops.md

 Document | Description
 --- | ---
 :construction: High-Level Concept of Operations (CONOPS) | Overview of Arrow microservices.
-:construction: High-Level Interface Control Document (ICD) | Interfaces and frameworks common to all Arrow microservices.
 [Interface Control Document (ICD) - `lib-FIXME`](./icd.md) | Defines the inputs and outputs of this library.
 [Software Design Document (SDD) - `lib-FIXME`](./sdd.md) | Specifies the internal activity of this library.